Why You Emotionally Overreact & How to Stop It

 You are not responsible for other people’s emotions!

-They will never learn the lesson the situation is presenting to them if they do not process their own emotions.
-So whether it’s you or another super sensitive person, they will continue to project their emotions and not understand why they are “stuck” in these negative relationship dynamics.
+Whether it’s with family or in romantic relationships, they will never learn the lesson the situation is presenting to them if they do not process their own emotions.
+They will continue to project their emotions and not understand why they are “stuck” in these negative relationship dynamics.